Pakistan: Why are many Pashtuns turning against Islamabad?

 The rally organizers condemned the use of violence against the protesters.

-"We are protesting against state atrocities, removal of landmines, recovery of missing persons, and for a claim on our [regional] natural resources.
+"We are protesting against state atrocities, removal of land mines, recovery of missing persons and for a claim on our [regional] natural resources.
 We also seek accountability for the military operations in our areas," Idrees Pashteen, an activist belonging to the Pashtun Tahafuz Movement (PTM), told DW.

-Rights groups criticized authorities for their alleged use of violence to break up the march, with Amnesty International saying that the "use of lethal force at a peaceful rally advocating for peace is unlawful."
+Rights groups have criticized authorities for their alleged use of violence to break up the march, with Amnesty International saying that the "use of lethal force at a peaceful rally advocating for peace is unlawful."

 The rights watchdog demanded a prompt investigation to "hold to account officials responsible for the attack."